how to get rid of period pains

 Alternative medicine

 There are some supplements which are recommended today to ease the pain: melatonin, vitamin E, fennel, dill, chamomile, cinnamon, damask rose, rhubarb, guava, uzara, fenugreek, ginger, valerian, zataria, zinc sulphate, fish oil or vitamin B12.
+And my favorites, royal jelly and propolis.
 But there is insufficient scientific evidence that they work or that they are safe.

 Scientifically proven.

-A study performed in 2018 and published online in July 2019, conducted by Ensiyeh Jenabi from Hamadan University of Medical Sciences, Iran, evaluated evaluated the effect of propolis on primary dysmenorrhea, on female students from Hamadan, western Iran.
+A study published online in July 2019 by Ensiyeh Jenabi from Hamadan University of Medical Sciences, Iran, evaluated the effect of propolis on primary dysmenorrhea, in female students from Hamadan, western Iran.

 The participants included 43 students in the bee propolis group and 40 students in the placebo group.